CharStiles/cc/README.md

 SHADER DAY!!!

+homework:

+Explore one of the resources provided then edit homework4.html with your shader you wrote using what you learned from one of the resources!

 [Shader Place!](https://charstiles.github.io/shaderplace/) The tool we are going to be using to test our shaders and write it together

 Shader Checkpoints